DinoChiesa/ApigeeEdge-Java-Callout-FTP/Readme.md

 ## License

-This code is licensed under the [Apache 2.0 Public License](LICENSE).
+This material is copyright 2015, 2016 Apigee Corporation. and is licensed under the Apache 2.0 license.
+See the [LICENSE](LICENSE) file.

 ## Using the Policy